RobLoach/node-raylib/binding_documentation.md

 }
 ```

-An pull out the pointer in JS-space:
+And pull out the pointer from the object, in JS-space:

 ```ts
 export function UnloadTexture(texture: Texture) {